nanny-on/README.Nanny-On/README.md

 ![image](https://github.com/nanny-on/agent/blob/main/nannyon_img.png)

 Actually, we have really focused on implementing whitelist-based application control on Linux systems.
-The reason why we've done it is to overcome the limitations of traditional anti-virus software using blacklist-based malware signature thechnologies.
+The reason why we've done it is to overcome the limitations of traditional anti-virus software using signature-based malware detection thechnologies(a.k.a. blacklist-based).

 ![image](https://github.com/nanny-on/agent/blob/main/whitevsblack.png)